stashapp/stash/ui/v2.5/src/docs/en/Plugins.md

 By default, Stash looks for plugin configurations in the `plugins` sub-directory of the directory where the stash `config.yml` is read.
 This will either be the `$HOME/.stash` directory or the current working directory.

-Plugins are added by adding configuration yaml files (format: `pluginName.yml`) to the `scrapers` directory.
+Plugins are added by adding configuration yaml files (format: `pluginName.yml`) to the `plugins` directory.

 Loaded plugins can be viewed in the Plugins page of the Settings.
-After plugins are added, removed or edited while stash is running, they can be reloaded by clicking `Reload Scrapers` button.
+After plugins are added, removed or edited while stash is running, they can be reloaded by clicking `Reload Plugins` button.

 # Using plugins